arnauddupuis/hac-website/docs/guides/misc/how-to-contribute.md

 Once you are here, click on the pencil, as shown on this screenshot:
 ![03](/images/guides/misc/Contributing/03.png)

-This will do 2 things: clone the repository (create an instance for you) and let you edit the file in the online editor.
+This will do 3 things: fork the repository (create an instance for you), create a new branch for your changes and let you edit the file in the online editor.
 The Github editor will warn you that you are making changes to a file in a repository you don't hav access to.
 Github will take care of all the git actions for you: cloning, create a branch, etc.
 The editor is somewhat rudimentary but allows you to edit the file directly: